History of the Tlingit: American military rule

 In March 1867, the United States purchased Alaska from Russia.
 The formal transfer of the Russian colony to the U.S. took place in October in Sitka.
 Called the Department of Alaska, the territory was assigned to the Army for occupation and government.
 Military rule by the Army and Navy, which lasted until 1884, was characterized by inconsistency, violence, and legal ambiguity.
 Historian Bobby Lain described Alaska at this time as "an insular colony, acquired before the United States was ready for overseas colonies."

 The Tlingit were heavily impacted by American military rule.
 During the February 1869 Kake War, the destroyed three deserted villages and two forts near present-day Kake.
-Before the conflict, two white trappers were killed by the Kake in retribution for the death of two Kake who were leaving the village of Sitka by canoe.
+Before the conflict, two white trappers were killed by the Kake people in retribution for the death of two Kake who were leaving the village of Sitka by canoe.
 Sitka was the site of a standoff between the army and the Tlingit due to the army's demand for the surrender of a chief, the Chilkat Colchika from Haines, who was involved in an altercation at Fort Sitka.
 Although no Kake (or possibly one old woman) died in the destruction of the villages, the loss of winter stores, canoes and shelter led to Kake deaths during the winter.
 The Kake did not rebuild the small villages; some moved to other villages, and others remained near Kake.
+In 2024, the United States Navy apologized for the destruction of Kake.

 The December 1869 Wrangell Bombardment began after Lowan, a Stikine, bit off the finger of a white woman; Lowan and another Stikine were then killed by soldiers.
 Lowan's father, Scutd-doo, entered the fort the following morning and fatally shot trading-post operator Leon Smith.
 The army demanded Scutd-doo's surrender and, after a bombardment, the villagers handed Scutd-doo over to the military.
 He was court-martialed and hanged before the garrison and villagers on 29 December; before his death, Scutd-doo said that he had avenged Lowan's death and did not target Smith.

 The October 1882 Angoon Bombardment was the destruction of the Tlingit village of Angoon by U.S. naval forces commanded by Edgar C. Merriman and the USRC Thomas Corwin under the command of Michael A. Healy.
 The Tlingit villagers had taken white hostages and property and demanded two hundred blankets in compensation from the North West Trading Company after the accidental death of a Tlingit shaman who died in a harpoon-cannon accident while working on a whaling ship.
-Although the hostages were released when the naval expedition arrived in Angoon, Merriman demanded four hundred blankets in tribute; when the Tlingit delivered only eighty-one blankets, his forces destroyed the village.
-In 1973, the Indian Claims Commission awarded the Angoon clans $90,000 in compensation for clan property destroyed in 1882.
-The Angoon Tlingit continue to press for an apology from the navy.
-Governor of Alaska Jay Hammond commemorated the 100th anniversary of the bombardment as Tlingit Remembrance Day.
+Although the hostages were released when the naval expedition arrived in Angoon, Merriman demanded four hundred blankets in tribute; when the Tlingit delivered only eighty-one blankets, his forces destroyed the village.Governor of Alaska Jay Hammond commemorated the 100th anniversary of the bombardment as Tlingit Remembrance Day.
+In 2024, the United States Navy formally apologized for the destruction of Angoon.